tedneward/Azgaarnoth/Classes/Feats.md

 * Immediately after you use your Relentless Endurance trait, you can use your reaction to make one weapon attack.

+## Pack Master
+*Prerequisites: Gnoll, BAB +1*

+When taking down prey, the gnolls would surround dangerous opponents, rendering them ineffective in combat.

+When flanking an opponent, you gain a +1 dodge bonus to armor class against that opponent for each other gnoll (or other packmate) that is also flanking the opponent.

 ## Perceptive
 You hone your senses until they become razor sharp.
 You gain the following benefits:
 * Increase your Wisdom score by 1, to a maximum of 20.